liviamelos/liviamelos/README.md

 ### Hi there 👋

-My name's Lívia and I'm a publicist learning web development
+My name is Lívia and I'm a programmer learning front end web development